 Whether your car has a petrol or diesel engine, or electric motors, eventually your car’s brake pads will go.
-Brakes are a concern for all drivers, and over time the rubber on the pads will wear thin, exposing the shim underneath.
+Brakes are a concern for all drivers, and over time the friction material on the pads will wear thin, exposing the backing plate.

-What is the minimum width for brake pads?
+What is the minimum thickness for brake pads?

 Checking your front brake pad thickness and disc wear